sspeedy99/APS-2020/README.md

 * DP on strings - Usually we create 2D dp for such problems.
 * Minimax Algorthim problems
 * Bitmask dp - used in assignment problems
+* DP on trees - Diameter of a tree, no of paths of lenght k in a tree